 I'm admittedly more of a Summer Olympics guy, but the U.S. fielding a dominant team at both Summer and Winter Games means I'm always paying attention to the competition (did you know America is the only country to win at least one gold medal at every Winter Olympics?
 U-S-A!).

-But my favorite Winter Games memory doesn't come from Tara Lipinski or Apolo Ohno - even if I grew a soul patch goatee to match him in 2002 - and I wasn't born yet for the Miracle on Ice.
+But my favourite Winter Games memory doesn't come from Tara Lipinski or Apolo Ohno - even if I grew a soul patch goatee to match him in 2002 - and I wasn't born yet for the Miracle on Ice.
 Mine comes from...Canada?

-Yes, our neighbors to the north and from the very last Winter Olympics, Vancouver 2010.
+Yes, our neighbours to the north and from the very last Winter Olympics, Vancouver 2010.
 The gold medal men's ice hockey game pitted Canada against the U.S. and, when the game started, I was of course cheering for the red, white, and blue to steal gold from the, well, just red and white on their home ice.
 And as Canada led, 2-1, with 25 seconds left, I'd begrudgingly come to accept my nation's fate.
 Then Zach Parise did this and my patriotism exploded right back up.

 But after SidneyCrosby scored in overtime; and after the entire arena lost their collective mind; and once I saw all the reactions from around Canada at their first hockey gold medal on home turf (see above), there was no way I could be anything but ecstatic at how it turned out for the Canadians.
 Watch just the first minute alone of the video above.
 If you don't get goosebumps, you're probably dead.
 That's what sports - and the Olympics - does to you.